microsoft/ApplicationInsights-iOS/docs/Guide-Installation-Setup-template.md

 ## <a name="crashreporting"></a>9.
 Crash Reporting

 The Application Insights SDK enables crash reporting **per default**.
-Crashes will be immediately sent to the server if a connection is available.
+Crashes will be immediately sent to the server the next time the app is launched.
 To provide you with the best crash reporting, we are using [PLCrashReporter]("https://github.com/plausiblelabs/plcrashreporter") in [Version 1.2 / Commit 273a7e7cd4b77485a584ac82e77b7c857558e2f9]("https://github.com/plausiblelabs/plcrashreporter/commit/273a7e7cd4b77485a584ac82e77b7c857558e2f9").

 This feature can be disabled as follows: